-- Physical exercise (e.g. yoga, tai chi, stretching) - Cognitive exercises - Relaxation exercises (e.g. breathing, meditation, mindfulness) - Reading books and magazines - Reduce the time spent looking at fearful images on TV - Reduce time listening to rumours - Search information from reliable sources - Reduce time looking for information (1-2 times per day, rather than every hour
+- Physical exercise (e.g. yoga, tai chi, stretching) - Cognitive exercises - Relaxation exercises (e.g. breathing, meditation, mindfulness) - Reading books and magazines - Reduce the time spent looking at fearful images on TV - Reduce time listening to rumours - Search information from reliable sources (national radio or national news bulletins - Reduce time looking for information (1-2 times per day, rather than every hour - It should be recognized that home is sometimes not a safe place for all women and that information should be available on access to safety, or immediate security.